dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

   a Snake object

 for each bit Snake gives us via GetAllBits
-    Draw a square in bit's colour, at bit's cellX, bit's cellY.
+    Draw a square in bit's colour, at bit's xGrid, bit's yGrid.

 ```